tokage/gemini-balance-nextjs/docs/README.md

 - **Intelligent Load Balancing**: Manages a pool of Gemini API keys, rotating them to distribute request loads.
 - **Automatic Failover & Retry**: If a request fails, it automatically retries with the next available key, ensuring high availability.
 - **Persistent Health Tracking**: Monitors key failures, automatically sidelining failing keys and syncing their status to a persistent database.
-- **Web UI & Management Dashboard**:
-  - A simple chat interface for testing.
-  - An admin dashboard at `/admin` to view key status, manage settings, and monitor logs.
+- **Web UI & Management Dashboard**: A comprehensive admin dashboard at `/admin` for real-time management of API keys, system settings, and log viewing.
-- **Database Persistence**: Uses Prisma and a SQLite database to store API keys and application settings.
+- **Dynamic & Persistent Configuration**: All configurations (API keys, auth tokens, etc.) are stored in a persistent SQLite database and can be modified on-the-fly via the Web UI without requiring an application restart.
 - **Secure Authentication**:
-  - Protects the admin dashboard with a dedicated `AUTH_TOKEN`.
+  - Protects the admin dashboard with a dynamic `AUTH_TOKEN`.
-  - Secures API endpoints with a flexible system of `ALLOWED_TOKENS`.
+  - Secures API endpoints with a flexible system of `ALLOWED_TOKENS`, all managed through the UI.
+- **Externally Triggered Health Checks**: Provides a secure API endpoint for an external cron job to trigger the reactivation check for inactive keys.

 ## Project Structure & Code Guide

 To understand the project, we recommend exploring the files in the following order:

-1.  **`src/middleware.ts`**: The entry point for all incoming requests.
-This file handles routing and authentication logic, directing traffic to the correct handler based on the path.
-2.  **`src/lib/gemini-proxy.ts`**: The core proxying logic.
-It receives requests from the API routes, retrieves a working API key, and forwards the request to the Google Gemini API.
+1.  **`prisma/schema.prisma`**: Defines the database schema for storing API keys (`ApiKey`) and dynamic configurations (`Setting`).
+2.  **`src/lib/settings.ts`**: The service responsible for fetching and caching all application settings from the database.
+This is the single source of truth for configuration.
-3.  **`src/lib/key-manager.ts`**: The `KeyManager` class, responsible for all API key management, including loading keys from the environment and database, rotation, and failure tracking.
+3.  **`src/lib/key-manager.ts`**: The `KeyManager` class, responsible for all API key management.
+It loads keys **exclusively from the database**, handles rotation, and tracks failures.
-4.  **`src/app/{gemini,openai,v1beta}`**: Directories containing the API routes.
-These routes are lightweight and delegate all logic to the middleware and proxy.
+4.  **`src/middleware.ts`**: The entry point for all incoming requests.
+It uses `settings.ts` to fetch authentication tokens dynamically for every request.
-5.  **`src/app/admin`**: The code for the admin dashboard, including the UI components and server-side actions for managing the application.
+5.  **`src/app/admin`**: The code for the admin dashboard, including the UI components (`KeyTable.tsx`, `ConfigForm.tsx`, etc.) and the `actions.ts` file containing all server-side logic for management.
-6.  **`prisma/schema.prisma`**: Defines the database schema for storing API keys and settings.
+6.  **`/api/cron/health-check`**: A secure API endpoint that, when called, triggers a health check to reactivate failing API keys.

 ## Getting Started